-They provide a safety valve when bank lending is constrained.
+- They provide a safety valve when bank lending is constrained.
 By directing surplus funds to productive opportunities, capital markets can help create a diverse menu of saving and investment options across levels of risks and maturities.
 As a result, a better-developed market can facilitate direct financial interactions among households, firms, banks, and governments.
-This process creates an important safety valve in the system for instances where banks are constrained to lend.

-- They promote competition in financial services.
+This process creates an important safety valve in the system for instances where banks are constrained to lend. - They promote competition in financial services.
 In many emerging and developing economies, banks are the primary source of financing.
 Development of capital markets as alternative sources of finance will enable the allocation of capital to be decided by a wider range of market participants and promote competition. - They increase market discipline regarding capital allocation.
 Economies with sizeable capital markets, which are less reliant on banks, benefit from the discipline of market forces on credit decisions and risk assessment, which increases the efficiency of financial intermediation, and may also reduce the likelihood of market distortions. - They provide strong market-based signals.
 The financial system plays an important role in collecting, aggregating and conveying information to savers with excess resources to select investment projects.
 In addition, a more developed system can enable investors to continue monitoring the use of their funds, ensuring they remain productive.
 In this process, capital markets can serve a number of functions, including increasing liquidity and deepening the secondary market. - They provide avenues for infrastructure financing.
 Well-developed capital markets in the region will enable its economies to meet their infrastructure financing needs.
-The ADB estimates that ASEAN economies will require USD60 billion for infrastructure yearly for the next decade.
-The creation of robust bond markets with supporting accounting and insolvency regimes will attract both domestic and international investment for these needs, especially as global regulatory developments are likely to constrain the ability of banks to finance long-term projects owing to higher capital and liquidity requirements.
+The ADB estimates that ASEAN economies will require USD60 billion for infrastructure yearly for the next decade.28 The creation of robust bond markets with supporting accounting and insolvency regimes will attract both domestic and international investment for these needs, especially as global regulatory developments are likely to constrain the ability of banks to finance long-term projects owing to higher capital and liquidity requirements.
 Well-functioning capital markets therefore can be an essential component of meeting these infrastructure financing needs in the years ahead.

 Although well-developed capital markets have clear benefits, these advantages are unlikely to be realized without support from public policy.
 In the absence of appropriate government regulations, macroeconomic stability, a sound legal framework and the availability of high quality information, the capital market simply cannot function well.
-Public policy can help supply a stable macroeconomic environment, supported by appropriate economic reforms.28 A market that runs according to understandable rules and predictable oversight is one in which participants more willingly engage.29 Increasing the availability of information facilitates healthy scrutiny and analysis by market participants and reinforces confidence in the market's integrity.
+Public policy can help supply a stable macroeconomic environment, supported by appropriate economic reforms.29 A market that runs according to understandable rules and predictable oversight is one in which participants more willingly engage.30